Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 #### Rule adjustments

   - Whichever client has authority over a NetworkObject can control its parenting.
   - You can parent under mixed authority.
-This means Client-B can parent a `NetworkObject` it has authority over under another `NetworkObject` that Client-A has authority over.
+This means that Client-B can parent a NetworkObject it has authority over under another NetworkObject that Client-A has authority over.

 #### Distributable Permissions and Child Hierarchies:
 - **Upon a client disconnecting:**